 If you decide to attend a timeshare presentation, even if your intention is just to get a free gift, you need to be on the lookout so you can avoid a bad deal.

-When you think about timeshares, it might conjure up the image of a shifty, fast-talking salesperson that pressures you relentlessly to make a purchase.
+When you think about timeshares, it might conjure up the image of a shifty, fast-talking salesperson who pressures you relentlessly to make a purchase.
 But maybe you're willing to put up with the presentation to get a free night at a hotel or another prize.

 If you're considering buying a timeshare in a particular resort, evaluate the developer before entering the presentation.
-Even if you think you won't be tempted to purchase a timeshare, it's a good idea to investigate the developer or seller ahead of time, so you'll know who you're dealing with and, perhaps, their tactics.
+Even if you think you won't be tempted to purchase a timeshare, it's a good idea to investigate the developer or seller ahead of time so you'll know who you're dealing with and, perhaps, their tactics.
 Here's how to start:

 Unfortunately, if you get roped into buying a timeshare and your cancellation period has already expired, you'll probably have trouble unloading it.
 There's virtually no resale market for timeshares, and finding a buyer can be next to impossible.
 This is where the scammers come in.

+Sample scam #1.
 In a common scam scenario, a timeshare reseller promises to set you up with a buyer, but first, you must pay an upfront fee.
 Timeshare scammers often convince owners to pay large upfront fees by saying they have someone ready and willing to buy the property or that the timeshares would be sold in a specified period of time.
 Once the timeshare owner pays the fees, the scammers either disappear or claim that they were simply offering to advertise the timeshare unit, and no buyer ever materializes.

 Many states have strict laws governing timeshare resales, including restrictions on collecting advance fees.
 Talk to an attorney in the state where the timeshare is located to learn about relevant laws.